amnghd/donation_data_engineering/README.md

 ### Structure of the code:
 The code is written similar to a real-time-control program.
-Such program containts three basic structure:
+Such program containts three basic structures:

 1. Infinite loop:
 Such loop receives input, performs calculations, and write out output.
+In our case since our data has limited number of records, we do not require an infinite loop.
 In our code, the infinite loop is written using a context manager:

-	``with open(input_data_path, "r") as f, open(output_path, "w") as o:``
+	``with open(input_data_path, "r") as f, open(output_path, "w") as o``

+2. Reading input
 ### Functions: